 If you’re reading this and worrying that you’re not funny enough to be an “improv manager,” relax.
 When we talk about the qualities that make improv performers so compelling to watch, we’re not really talking about their skill with prop comedy.
 We’re talking about emotional intelligence (EQ).
 And using improv in your one-on-ones is fundamentally a way to build your EQ.

 EQ is arguably the most sought-after quality for managers today.
 Google famously concluded that technical expertise was the least important skill for a manager, and that the best managers were the ones who “made time for one-on-one meetings, who helped people puzzle through problems by asking questions, not dictating answers, and who took an interest in employees’ lives and careers.”

 The key elements of EQ—self-awareness, self-management, social awareness, and relationship management—are the same skills improv performers use to determine when to jump into a scene, how to read their scene partner’s body language to figure out what they need, and how to act in a way that serves the needs of the whole group.

 If you struggle with these so-called “soft skills,” acquiring them can seem like a challenge.
 But the improv framework is a way to start working on them.
-After a one-to-one, make use of a personal checklist by asking yourself these questions or others that make sense for you:
+After a one-on-one, make use of a personal checklist by asking yourself these questions or others that make sense for you: